alikashani97/Python-Projects/README.md

 # 🐍 Python Projects
 Welcome to Python Projects — a growing collection of Python scripts and mini-projects built for fun, learning, and experimentation.

 Whether you're a beginner looking for inspiration or an experienced coder browsing for ideas, this repo showcases a variety of Python-based projects covering different concepts, from simple automation to data science, games, and more.

 ## 📁 What's Inside

+Most of the projects are based on the **100 Days of Code: The Complete Python Pro Bootcamp Udemy course by Dr. Angela Yu**, with some custom tweaks and personal additions.

 Each script or project is stored in its own folder or Python file with clear naming, making it easy to explore and run.

 Examples include:

 🧮 Small automation tools